fish-hue/Windows-System-Audit/README.md

 - Running the script may require administrative privileges for certain operations.
 - Always check the output directory to ensure the report is saved as expected.

-## Conclusion
-This script is an effective tool for system administrators and users who need to gather comprehensive system information quickly.
-By following the above steps and using the execution policy, you can securely run the script and obtain valuable insights into your system.

 ---

-Feel free to customize this README as needed, including adding more specific details about the script, altering commands, or addressing particular user scenarios.